XORring-Samurai/COVID-CT-SCAN/README.md

 </table>
 <hr>
 <h3> Image Augmentation </h3>
 Image Augmentation was also applied onto the data.
 Also when an additional ConvBlock and an additional dense layer were added along with image augmentation.
-With the number of epochs begin 40, the best accuracy came out to be 93.80%.
+With the number of epochs begin 40, the best accuracy came out to be 93.80%. <br><br>

+<b> Why the number of epochs is chosen to be 40? </b> Because, the training accuracy approached 1, after 40 epochs.
 <hr>

 <h3> Results and Drawbacks </h3>